olliequ/Peer-to-Peer-Chat-System/README.md

 # Next steps:
 - The client *cannot* cleanly read the received JSON object (it comes out in raw JSON format rather than a nice string).
-Will work on that soon.
+Will work on that soon (btw clients read messages from the GetMessageThread class).
 - Once the above is sorted we can start implementing actual commands (e.g identity change).